phasmam/10x-phrase-follower/README.md

 ### Why it's effective for learning English

 Phrase Follower helps learners master English phrases through structured repetition and exposure to multiple pronunciations.
 By hearing the same phrase spoken by different English voices (EN1, EN2, EN3) followed by the Polish translation, learners build both listening comprehension and pronunciation skills.
-The sequential playback pattern reinforces memory through spaced repetition, while the ability to import your own phrases ensures you practice vocabulary relevant to your needs—whether it's business English, everyday conversations, or specialized terminology.
+The sequential playback pattern reinforces memory through spaced repetition, while the ability to import your own phrases ensures you practice vocabulary relevant to your needs - whether it's business English, everyday conversations, or specialized terminology.
 The adjustable playback speeds allow learners to start slowly and gradually increase difficulty, making it suitable for all proficiency levels.

 **Important:** To use audio generation features, you must configure a TTS encryption key from Google Cloud in your account settings.
 The key is validated on save and never exposed to the client.